tshanedc/bikesharing_finalproject/README.md

 ### Reasons for Topic Selection

-Intially, we were interested in exploring the bike sharing program for its obvious social and environmental benefits such as less traffic congestion, lower CO2 emmission, improving resident mobility and accessibility, bettering resident health outcomes, and reducing commute delays for users of the local transportation system to expand system.
+Intially, we selected analyzing the bike sharing program to explore its social and environmental benefits such as potential impact to lessen traffic congestion and lower CO2 emission, improving resident mobility and accessibility, bettering resident health outcomes, and reducing commute delays for users of the local transportation system.
 However, we quickly realized the first hurdle to growing the bike sharing programs was financial investment from private investors in partnership with local and federal government agencies.
-We pivoted to offering a deeper analysis to investors and the local government agencies to undersand the growing membership trends of public bike sharing rider behavior in Washington DC as a way to encourage further investments and suggesting ways to capitalize on the financial benefits of the growing rider market.
+We pivoted to offering a deeper analysis to investors and the local government agencies to undersand the growing membership trends of public bike sharing and rider behavior in Washington DC as a way to encourage further investments and suggesting ways to capitalize on the financial benefits of the expanding rider market.

 Advantages of investing in bike sharing programs follow a three-pronged economic model: